Winkler, Manitoba: Pre-European settlement

-The land in southeast Manitoba upon which Winkler sits, was the traditional lands of the nomadic Ojibway-speaking Anishinabe people.
+The land in southeast Manitoba upon which Winkler sits, was the traditional lands of the nomadic Ojibwe-speaking Anishinaabe people.
 They used their lands for hunting, fishing, and trapping.
-The Anishinabe knew no borders at the time and their land ranged both north and south of the US–Canada border, and both east and west of the Red River.
-On 3 August 1871 the Anishinabe people signed Treaty 1 and moved onto reserves.
+The Anishinaabe knew no borders at the time and their land ranged both north and south of the Canada–United States border, and both east and west of the Red River.
+On 3 August 1871 the Anishinaabe signed Treaty 1 and moved onto reserves.

 Early history

 European settlement in the Winkler area history dates back to 1876 when Plautdietsch-speaking Mennonites began settling in the area known as the West Reserve, which had been set aside exclusively for the Russian Mennonites.
 The West Reserve as established two years after an earlier Mennonite Reserve called the East Reserve was founded east of the Red River.
 Many of Winkler-area's first settlers moved from the East Reserve.
 The first official Mennonite Brethren congregation was founded in Burwalde, near Winkler in 1888.

 In 1892, Valentine Winkler, a lumber entrepreneur and politician who owned and operated his own lumber business in nearby Morden founded the village of Winkler.
 Because Winkler's many customers from the Mennonite settlement wanted him to build a market in their vicinity, he persuaded the Canadian Pacific Railway to build a spur route on the northeastern edge of the settlement where Winkler had been established.